Looking to finish out the college football season watching the Memphis Tigers take on the Demon Deacons?

 You’re in Birmingham and we’d be remiss if we didn’t direct you to some of the finest barbecue this side of the Milky Way.
 From Saws Soul Kitchen, with their famous pork and greens, to Dreamland’s world-class ribs, to Full Moon’s craveable half-moon cookies, to Jim ’N’ Nick’s cheese biscuits, we’ve got barbecue and trimmings so good you’ll want to smack your mama.

 And then there’s pie.
 Pizza pie.
 We’d put our pizza joints up against anybody’s.
-We’ve got the nationally-recognized Post Office Pies, the classic – Davenport’s, Slice, The Filling Station, Pies and Pints, and the newly opened Bird’s Bar & Pizza.
+We’ve got the nationally-recognized Post Office Pies, the classic – Davenport’s, Slice, The Filling Station and Pies and Pints.
 If you ask anybody in Birmingham, they’ll have a favorite on that list.
 Bottom line – if you like the pie, we’ve definitely got the place.